panta82/node_argument_parsers/article.md

 - What is the general feel of the library?
 Is it popular?
 Maintained?

-All parsers will call into the same library code, which can be seen here [here](https://git.pantas.net/articles/node_argument_parsers/src/master/src/lib.js).
-The only important bits are the exports, shown below:
+All parsers will call into the same library code, which can be seen here [here](https://github.com/panta82/node_argument_parsers/blob/master/src/lib.js).
+The only relevant bits of that code are the exports, shown below:

 ```javascript
 module.exports = {